NisargBhavsar25/RBF-CNN/README.md

 <img src="network.png" alt="rbf-cnn model">

-Prior to the advent of Convolutional Neural Networks (CNNs), Radial Basis Function Neural Networks (RBFs) were much popular in the fields of image recognision and computer vision.
-But RBFs' lack of adapblity with modern architecture has prevented their integration with the deep learning computer vision research.
+Before the advent of Convolutional Neural Networks (CNNs), Radial Basis Function Neural Networks (RBFs) were popular in image recognition and computer vision.
+However, RBFs’ lack of adaptability to modern architecture has prevented their integration with deep learning computer vision research.

-Here in this artcile we will trying to combine both of these network architectures to develop something, that gives us the best of both worlds!
+Here in this article, we will try to combine these network architectures to develop something that gives us the best of both worlds!

 ## Table of Contents: